 - FFCRA paid sick and family leave wages related to COVID-19 — Gather information on employees who took advantage of FFCRA paid leave during 2020 to file for the year-end tax credit.

 - Review healthcare plan filing requirements & deadlines

 Gather Payroll Records

 Gather payroll records if your workers' compensation policy mirrors the calendar year.
 An auditor may want to review payroll records in accordance with its policy period.

 The new year is a great time to review employee compensation to make sure you are competitive with the 2022 hiring market.

 Confirm Year-End Discretionary Bonuses

 If your business awards year-end discretionary bonuses, work with your payroll provider to issue the checks, either as a separate line item or in separate checks (additional bonus taxation may apply).

 If your applicable state or local minimum wage rate is increasing as of Jan.
-1, ensure the updated rate is reflected in your employees' pay as of the effective date.
-Also, review the DOL guidance on COVID-19 and the FLSA in the following areas to ensure compliance:
+1 or on a different date in 2022, ensure the updated rate is reflected for applicable employees' pay as of the effective date.
+Also, review the DOL guidance on COVID-19 and the FLSA in the following areas to help ensure your compliance: